ayush-1560/Genie.AI/README.md

-# 🚀 QuickAI
+# 🚀 Genie.AI

-**QuickAI** is a powerful AI-powered SaaS application built with the PERN stack and Gemini API.
+**Genie.AI** is a powerful AI-powered SaaS application built with the PERN stack and Gemini API.
 It offers a range of intelligent tools that enhance productivity and creativity for users, including text and image generation, resume review, and more.

 ---